jazzTheJackRabbit/p1_lane_detection/write_up.md

 The potential shortcomings of the current pipeline are as follows:
 1. Only the raw lane line segments are detected.

-2. Line segments are not extrapolated to one single lane line (left or right)
+2. Line segments are not extrapolated to one single lane line (left or right).

 3. If the lane line seems curved in the image - it will not be detected (currently only uses line segments).

 4. Dark regions of the lane (under trees) are not correctly detected as lane lines.